-Basement dwellings should therefore not be permitted where the floor level is below the 0.1% AEP tide level in 100 years' time.
+Basement dwellings should therefore not be permitted where the floor level is below the 0.1% AEP tide or fluvial flood level in 100 years' time (or whichever is greater where at risk from either source).

 Basements dwellings should not be permitted in areas susceptible to surface water flooding.